Hongqi E-QM5: Design

-The exterior design was done under the lead by ex-Rolls-Royce design head Giles Taylor, who has been hired by the Chinese automaker Hongqi since his departure from Rolls-Royce from 2019.
+The exterior design was done under the lead by ex-Rolls-Royce design head Giles Taylor, who was hired by Hongqi since his departure from Rolls-Royce from 2019.

 Powertrain

-The Hongqi E-QM5 has a single electric motor that drives the front axle with 100 kW, and NEDC-rated driving range of 431 km supported by a 55 kWh lithium iron phosphate battery pack produced by Chongqing Fudi.
-Reports suggests that later versions of the model could be equipped with blade batteries supplied by BYD.
+The Hongqi E-QM5 has a single electric motor that drives the front axle with 100 kW, and NEDC-rated driving range of 431 km supported by a 55 kWh lithium iron phosphate battery pack produced by FinDreams.